 Although public transportation on buses and subways constitute a valuable resource, accidents involving public transit vehicles like a bus can cause serious injury to multiple passengers.
-If you are injured while using public transportation, you face special legal issues when pursuing a personal injury lawsuit.
+If you are injured while using public transportation, you face special legal issues when pursuing a Long Island Personal Injury Lawyer.
 Special procedures and deadlines apply if you were using the public transport system when you were injured.
 In this blog, our New York public transportation accident attorneys discuss the special complexities involved in pursuing a claim for injuries incurred when using public transportation.

 Special Requirements for Claims against Government Entities in Long Island